facebook/docusaurus/docs/api-pages.md

 title: Pages and Styles
 ---

-Docusaurus provides support for writing pages as React components inside the `pages` folder which will share the same header, footer, and styles as the rest of the site.
+Docusaurus provides support for writing pages as React components inside the `website/pages` folder which will share the same header, footer, and styles as the rest of the site.

 ## Urls for Pages

-Any files in `pages` will be rendered to static html with the path of the file after "pages".
-For example, with a baseUrl of `"/docusaurus/"`:

-A page for `pages/en/help.js` will be found at the url `/docusaurus/en/help.js`.

-A page for `pages/mypage.js` will be found at the url `/docusaurus/mypage.js`.

-The only exception to this is that any files in `pages/en` will also get copied out into `pages` and will override any of the files of the same name in `pages`. i.e.,
+Any `.js` files in `website/pages` will be rendered to static html using the path of the file after "pages".
+Files in `website/pages/en` will also get copied out into `pages` and will OVERRIDE any files of the same name in `pages`.
+For example, the page for the `website/pages/en/help.js` file will be found at the url `${baseUrl}en/help.js` as well as the url `${baseUrl}help.js`, where `${baseUrl}` is the `baseUrl` field set in your [siteConfig.js file](api-site-config.md).

-`/docusaurus/help.js` will be the same as `/docusaurus/en/help.js` if a `pages/en/help.js` file exists, even if `pages/help.js` is different.

 ## Page Require Paths